BioShock (series): Film adaptations

+Netflix film adaptation

+In February 2022, Netflix announced it would be adapting the BioShock franchise into a film with Vertigo Entertainment and 2K, a subsidiary of Take-Two Interactive Software, Inc producing.
+Francis Lawrence was slated to direct with Michael Green to write, as of August 2022.
+Green and Lawrence were collaborating on a new draft as of October 2023.
+While producer Roy Lee affirmed the work was still in development during the 2024 San Diego Comic Con, he said that changes at Netflix management reduced the budget for the BioShock film, so they have reworked the film; "It's going to be a more personal point of view, as opposed to a grander, big project", Lee said.
+In May 2025, Lawrence said that the film was still in active development with a new draft of the screenplay just finished by Justin Rhodes.
+Lee later said that production likely will not start until after Lawrence finished directing The Hunger Games: Sunrise on the Reaping.

 Reception and legacy

 The series has received critical acclaim for its morality-based storyline, immersive environments, and unique settings.
 It is commonly listed among both audiences and critics as one of the greatest video game series of all time and a demonstration of video game as an art form.
 The original's plot twist, where the player discovers that the player-character Jack has been coerced into events by the trigger phrase, "Would you kindly...", is considered one of the strongest narrative elements of recent games, in part that it subverted the expectation that the player has control and influence on the game.

 In February 2011 the Smithsonian Institution announced it would be holding an exhibit dedicated to the art of video games.
 Several games were chosen initially and the public could vote for which games they felt deserved to be displayed via a poll on the exhibit's website.
 BioShock was considered a front runner to be displayed because of its status as a game that demonstrated how artistic the medium can be.
 John Lanchester of the London Review of Books recognized BioShock as one of the first video games to break into coverage of mainstream media to be covered as a work of art arising from its narrative aspects, whereas before video games had failed to enter into the "cultural discourse", or otherwise covered due to moral controversies they created.
 Peter Suderman for Vox in 2016 wrote that BioShock was the first game that demonstrated that video games could be a work of art, particularly highlighting that the game plays on the theme of giving the illusion of individual control.